 When it comes to purchasing the best carpet for allergies, having the proper vacuum for the effective removal of allergens is an essential part of the equation.
 The ideal vacuum cleaner will have adjustable height settings, with the option of removing the beater bar when necessary and will come equipped with a high-efficiency particulate air filter.
 Ineffective vacuuming will simply send allergens back into the air and neutralize the effectiveness of the carpet’s ability to trap irritants.

 Ready to shop for the perfect carpet for your home?
-Visit Thornton Flooring in Sioux Falls, SD!
+Visit Thornton Flooring in North Sioux City, SD!
 Our carpet specialists are ready to help you find effective, beautiful carpet solutions for your home!